Career Intelligence Resume Writing And Career Services

 By following companies on social media, you may learn about upcoming product launches or business initiatives.
 You will also get some insight into the company culture.

-Some social media, like Twitter and Facebook, give you the opportunity to interact, or at least try to interact, with recruiters and other employees who might provide additional information and, perhaps, help your cause.
+Several social media platforms, like LinkedIn, Twitter, and Facebook, give you the opportunity to engage with recruiters and other employees who might provide additional information and, perhaps, even help your cause.

 LinkedIn Profiles